SQL Commands Primer

 Keep the SQL Server Authentication option for this test, and enter the 'sa' account and password that you provided during the installation of Enzo.
 If you have created other logins with the Enzo Manager, you can use those credentials here.

-The free edition of Enzo Server only allows the use of the 'sa' account
+The Standard edition of Enzo Server only allows the use of the 'sa' account

 Click on Connect and you will be connected to an Enzo Server instance.